smaht-dac/smaht-portal/docs/source/uploading_files.rst

 Uploading Referenced Files
 ==========================

-As mentioned above, after ``submit-metadata-bundle`` processes the main submission file, it will (after prompting) upload files referenced within the submission file.
+As mentioned in the `Getting Started with Submissions </docs/user-guide/getting-started>`_ section, after ``submit-metadata-bundle`` processes the main submission file, it will (after prompting) upload files referenced within the submission file.
 These files should reside in the same directory as the submission file.
 Or, if they do not, then yo must specify the directory where these files can be found, like this::